olivernewth/static-blog/content/blog/mastering-the-job-search-a-comprehensive-guide.md

 When you find roles that align with your skills and career aspirations, it's time to apply.
 However, don't fall into the trap of sending out generic applications.
 Instead:

 1.  **Customize Your Application:** Use tools like [Simplify](https://simplify.jobs/?ref=newth.ai) to tailor your resume for each position.
-This service, priced at \$90 for 3 months, can significantly streamline the application process by auto-completing forms and helping you create targeted resumes.
+This service, priced at \$90 for 3 months, can significantly streamline the application process by auto-completing forms and helping you create targeted resumes. {{< citation 2 "Tailored resumes are 40% more likely to get past applicant tracking systems (ATS) and into the hands of hiring managers (Source: Jobscan, 2024)." >}}
 2.  **Craft a Compelling Cover Letter:** Even if it's not required, a well-written cover letter can set you apart from other candidates.
 Use it to showcase your enthusiasm for the role and highlight how your unique experiences align with the company's needs.
 3.  **Apply Directly When Possible:** While job boards are convenient, applying through a company's website can sometimes give you an advantage.
 It shows initiative and ensures your application doesn't get lost in the shuffle of third-party platforms.
 4.  **Follow Up:** After submitting your application, take the extra step of messaging the recruiter on LinkedIn.
 This personal touch can help you stand out and demonstrate your genuine interest in the position.